G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic link creats a symbolinc to /bin/ls
 14-copy html copies all html files from current working directory to parent pf working directory but only copies file that doesn't exist and were newer than the version in the parrent of the working directory
-100-lets move moves all files begining with upper case letter to /tmp/u
+100-lets move moves all files begining with upper case letter to /tmp/u 101-clean emacs removes all files that end with ~